LukasSchaefer/marl-book-exercises/readme.md

 ```
 with the path pointing to the run directory of the training run you want to evaluate.
 By default, this will load the last checkpoint of the training run and generate a video of the agents' rollouts.
 You can also specify the checkpoint to load by adding the `load_step` argument to the command with the respective timestep the checkpoint is from (you can check the `checkpoints` directory of a run to see all available checkpoints).

+> [!NOTE]
+> We note that only minimal hyperparameter tuning was performed for all of the training runs in the `deep_marl_data` directory so the performance and relative ranking of algorithms might not be reflective of their capabilities under tuned hyperparameters!

 ## Thursday: Value Decomposition Algorithms